wcornwell/earthtones/README.md

 Find the color pallette of particular parts of the world
 --------------------------------------------------------

+This package does the following:

+1. Downloads a image of a particular place from google earth/maps.
+Google uses a variety of sources for these images depending on the place and zoom
-This package does a few simple things: 1) downloads a satelitte image, 2) translates the colors into a perceptually uniform color space, 3) runs a clustering method, and 4) returns a color pallette.
+2. Translates the colors into a perceptually uniform color space--CIE LAB
+3. Runs a clustering method (currently supporting choice of two different methods)
+4. Returns a color pallette

 There is only one function `get_earthtones`.
 Here is how you use it, in this case for the grand canyon: